t0tex/Mikrocata2Teams-Notification/README.md

 chmod +x teams_alert.sh

     (Optional) Set up a systemd service for continuous monitoring:

-(Optional) Set up a systemd service for continuous monitoring:

         Copy the service file to the systemd directory:

 sudo cp teams_alert.service /etc/systemd/system/

     Reload the systemd daemon to recognize the new service:

 sudo systemctl daemon-reload

     Enable the service to start on boot:

 sudo systemctl enable teams_alert.service

     Start the service:

     sudo systemctl start teams_alert.service